NREL/openstudio-server-helm/README.md

 The following table lists the configurable parameters of the OpenStudio-server chart and their default values.
 You can override any of these values by specify each parameter using the `--set key=value[,key=value]` argument to `helm install`.
 For example, to change the data storage for NFS which stores the data points to 300GB you would run this install command:

 For Google
-`$ helm install openstudio-server --debug ./openstudio-server --set provider.name=google --set nfs-server-provisioner.persistence.size=300GB`
+`$ helm install openstudio-server ./openstudio-server --set provider.name=google --set nfs-server-provisioner.persistence.size=300GB`

 For Amazon
-`$ helm install openstudio-server --debug ./openstudio-server --set provider.name=aws --set nfs-server-provisioner.persistence.size=300GB`
+`$ helm install openstudio-server ./openstudio-server --set provider.name=aws --set nfs-server-provisioner.persistence.size=300GB`

 Parameter | Description | Default